lndecastro/AICofounder/EAIBS/Module4_Plan_to_Pitch.md

 | 4.4 | Delivery, Q&A, and Objection Handling with AI | 15 min |
 | 📋 | Blueprint Checkpoint 4 + Blueprint Assembly | 15 min |

----

 ## Workspace Warm-Up

 Before starting this session, confirm that all three Blueprint pieces are loaded into both your AI Cofounder Workspace and your Personalized Assistant's knowledge base.
 Then send this to your Workspace:

-🤖 **Try this in your Workspace:**
+**Reference Prompt:**
 ```
 You now have the complete picture of my company: our strategy, our customer, and our
 business model.
-Today I need to tell this story compellingly — to investors, partners,
+Today I need to tell this story compellingly to investors, partners,
 or future customers.
 Before we start building the pitch, give me a one-paragraph
 "outsider's read" of my company as you understand it right now.
 Then tell me the one
 thing about this company that you think is most compelling, and the one thing that